Cyanogen mod the Ouya.

 Basic hardware prerequisites for Ouya Cyanogen are as follows:

-- USB Mouse – Not nearly as essential during the bootloader process of but very handy when doing your initial configuration.
-Update 1/17/2016: You may want to skip the mouse all together on this installation if you want the track-pad of your Ouya Controller working.
-I have not figured out how to reset mouse control back after i plug a USB mouse into CM11 yet.
+- USB Mouse - Not nearly as essential during the bootloader process but very handy when doing your initial configuration.
+Update 1/17/2016: You may want to skip the mouse altogether on this installation if you want the trackpad of your Ouya Controller working.
+I have not figured out how to reset the mouse control back after we plug a USB mouse into CM11 yet.